opencog/atomspace/opencog/atoms/execution/README.md

 Design complexity
 -----------------
-The design has gotten complex due to some confusion about when exeution should be done.
+The design has gotten complex due to some confusion about when execution should be done.
 In simplistic terms, there is confusion between "eager execution" and "lazy execution".
-Some functions need to execute thier arguments, before they can do what they do, while others must have arguments applying themselves.
+Some functions need to execute their arguments, before they can do what they do, while others must have arguments applying themselves.
 Others must not, as that would ruin what they do.